 Can you tell the difference between LTE and 4G?
-In this blog post, I will explain what is LTE and what is 4G.
+In this blog post, I will thoroughly explain what are the differences between them.

 What Is LTE?